 Many of our supporters choose to structure gifts in their Will to support our core focal areas, the cornerstones of the La Trobe mission which represent opportunities for facilitating the pursuit of excellence and world leading research well into the future.

-Option A: Area of greatest impact (General purposes)
+Option A: Support the area of greatest impact

-A gift in your Will toward La Trobe University general purposes is the most effective way in which you can help advance the area of student access, bold research and world-class learning environments.
-Your gift will be distributed to the area identified as having the greatest impact at the time it is received.
+A gift toward the area of greatest impact is the most effective way you can help advance the areas of student access, bold research and state-of-the-art learning environments.
+Your gift will be distributed to the area identified as having the greatest impact at the time it’s received.

 Option B: Support access to education

 Our mission at La Trobe is to lead the way in developing creative and innovative responses to the fundamental challenges facing the world today.
-A gift in your Will to facilitate advancements in La Trobe’s Research Focal areas can accelerate outcomes that are of national and global significance.
+A gift to facilitate advancements in La Trobe’s research focus areas can accelerate outcomes of global significance.